dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 that's what I meant.
 Lightning does _not_ allow you to spy on the financial activity of the sender (or the receiver) in perpetuity.

-Using on-chain addresses for zaps not only allow this, but it makes it trivial.
+Using on-chain addresses for zaps not only allows this, but it makes it trivial.

 ### Bad for the Receiver